samarthmaniar/subdownloader/README.md

 # subdownloader
-Painless subtitle downloader
+A painless subtitle downloader

 Downloading subtitle for one or more files is just a command away.
-It can get any better then this.
+It cannot get any better than this.

 ## Installation
 ```